zearp/OptiHack/README.md

 To update MEBx and enable KVM/AMT if it isn't available in your BIOS please read [this](https://github.com/zearp/OptiHack/blob/master/text/BIOS_STUFF.md) page.
 It also deals with updating [microcodes](https://en.wikipedia.org/wiki/Microcode).
 Which can enhance security as well.

-* If you're not going to undervolt please refer to the SIP section on how to set that back to its more secure default.

 I personally suggest to also install an app that keeps track of apps connecting out.
 There are many options out there.
 Personally I use [TripMode](https://www.tripmode.ch).
 It is cheap and works great blocking apps that call home a bit too often or shouldn't be accessing the internet at all.
 I'm looking at you Apple!

 > Moreover, further research by Landon Fuller, a software engineer and CEO of Plausible Labs indicates further trespasses on consumer privacy courtesy of OS X Yosemite, including the revelation that any time a user selects “About this Mac” the operating system contacts Apple with a unique analytics identifier whether or not the Apple user has selected to share analytics data of this kind with Apple. [(source)](https://trendblog.net/apples-new-os-x-yosemite-spying/)

 The kind people over at [Objective-See](https://objective-see.com/products.html) even provide a free front-end to the build-in firewall called [LuLu](https://objective-see.com/products/lulu.html).
 They also have a lot of other very useful apps for the security curious amongst us.

-**FileVault2**:
-This works out of the box.
-You can enable it in the System Preferences app.
-If you're having any issues please double check the settings using [this](https://dortania.github.io/OpenCore-Post-Install/universal/security.html) guide.

 ### Windows + macOS sharing a disk
 Windows updates can mess up your EFI partition by overwriting ```BOOTx64.efi```, this will only be a problem if you share 1 disk/EFI with both Windows and macOS.
 Ideally install each OS on its own disk, unless no other option.
 To prevent Windows Update from messing up your EFI you have to download the latest OpenCore release and copy the Bootstrap folder found in EFI/OC to your EFI/OC folder.
 Then change ```Misc -> Security -> BootProtect``` from None to Bootstrap.
 This should protect OpenCore in the event a Windows update decides to mess with files on your EFI partition.